Course descriptions: please click

 In-Person

-Special Topics in Museum and Curatorial Studies: Queer Archives
+Special Topics in Museum and Curatorial Studies: Contemporary Feminist Art in Canada

 In-Person